FlooferLand/spleeteryeeter/README.md

 Asks you for the path of the file, amount of stems you need, and exports the stems.

+Stems are automagically exported to the `exports` directory in your extracted SpleeterYeeter

 ## How to install
 1. Install a Python version over 3.6 and under 3.8 and remember the exact path where you installed the version.